lazkany/AbC/index.md

 Michele Loreti
 michele.loreti@unifi.it
-Universita degli Studi di Firenze
+Universita degli Studi di Firenze
 @michele-loreti

 ### Support or Contact
 Having trouble with with installation or programming?
 Please contact either @lazkany or @michele-loreti